 An obvious one, but it all starts with deciding to put the plan together, bringing all the other 19 points into a beautiful living, breathing ideal of what you consider your perfect retirement.
 Using The Guided Retirement System, we can build you a plan covering the factors we’ve covered today in this article.

 We want you to retire and create memories that last with your family, create a lasting legacy, and, most of all, live your one best financial life.
-If you’re ready to start 2020 right, reach out to us by filling out the form below or giving us a call at 913-393-1000.
+If you’re ready to get on the right track to retirement, reach out to us by scheduling a complimentary consultation below or giving us a call at (913) 393-1000.
 We’re excited to help you live a rich life.